 Access the Service through http://localhost:8081/ and http://localhost:8080/.
 Additional services can be port forwarded by back-grounding the command or opening new terminals and issuing more kubectl port-forward commands.

-kubectl port-forward is convenient for quick one-off port forward access to a Services, Deployments or directly to Pods in your cluster.
+kubectl port-forward is convenient for quick one-off port forward access to Services, Deployments or directly to Pods in your cluster.
 Your application can use environment variables or configuration files along with scripts that set up all the required forwards to bootstrap your local app.
 However, I find this cumbersome. kubectl port-forward is great for debugging but falls a bit short for a development utility.

 kubefwd was developed as a command line utility to forward Kubernetes Services as they appear from within a Namespace.
 Running kubefwd allows you to access any Service from your local workstation just as you would from within another Pod in the same Namespace on the cluster.